xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/call-logteleconferencedevicequality-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new LogTeleconferenceDeviceQualityPostRequestBody {
+var requestBody = new Microsoft.Graph.Beta.Communications.Calls.LogTeleconferenceDeviceQuality.LogTeleconferenceDeviceQualityPostRequestBody
+{
 	Quality = new TeleconferenceDeviceQuality
 	{